Bad Check Recovery/Prosecution

-The goal of is to get full payment for the bad checks your business receives.
+The goal is to get full payment for the bad checks your business receives.

 The Jefferson County Attorney’s Office returns money to the victims of bad checks, including reasonable return check fees.
 Check writers have strong motivation to cooperate to avoid prosecution.
 For you, participation is easy.

 For consideration of prosecution, merchants must complete the Bad Check Complaint Form (click here to download) and provide our office with a copy, front and back, of the original bank-stamped returned check.
 These may be emailed to [email protected], brought in person to our office, or mailed to the address below.
 If you prefer to bring your complaint form and documentation in person, please go to the Jefferson County Attorney's Office Warrant Intake Division located on the first floor of the address below, Suite 1150.

 Jefferson County Attorney’s Office

 600 West Jefferson Street